git-town/git-town/tools/videos/01-intro/script.md

 (( highlight "git checkout my-feature" ))
-With the main branch up to date now it goes back to my feature branch.
+With the main branch up to date now it can go back to my feature branch.

 (( highlight "Your branch is behind origin/my-feature by 1 commit" ))
-Some commits on this branch are not on this machine.
+Some commits on this branch seem missing on this machine.
-I committed them on another computer and almost forgot about them.
+Right, I committed them on another computer and almost forgot about them!

 (( highlight "git merge --no-edit origi/kg-feature-1" ))
 But Git Town doesn't and pulls these commits down to this machine as well.

 (( highlight "git merge --no-edit main" ))
 Next we merge the now up-to-date main branch into the now up-to-date feature branch.
-If you prefer to rebase your feature branches, that's configurable.
+If you prefer rebasing your feature branches, that's of course configurable.

 (( highlight "git push" ))
-Git Town pushes the new commits on my feature branch to the tracking branch to update the now outdated commits there.
+Git Town pushes the new commits on my feature branch to its tracking branch to update the now outdated commits there.
 This is also a nice backup in case something happens to the local branch.